- How does this work?

 - What forms of payment do you accept?

-As an e-commerce store, we prefer card payments made directly through our website, but we will accept any payment method other than a personal check.
-We take personal checks for delivery fees only.
+As an e-commerce store, we prefer card payments made directly through our website, but we will accept any payment method, including personal checks.
+However, we only accept personal checks as long as we receive the check a few weeks prior to picking the cabinets up.
+We also take personal checks for delivery fees.

 - What if an appliance I purchased ends up not working?